cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/4 - Insecure File upload.md

 In this case we find the `labs` folder and the `uploads` folder, so we can try to navigate it.
 - ![[Pasted image 20250106160806.png]]

-At this ppoint we insert a command and we are done:
+At this point we insert a command and we are done:
 - ![[Pasted image 20250106160828.png]]

 # Magic bytes FileUpload 0x02

-In this case the checks are done on the server so we are not able to upload a php webshell changing the  content and the extensions:
+**==In this case the checks are done on the server so we are not able to upload a php webshell changing the  content and the extensions:==**
 - ![[Pasted image 20250106161027.png]]

 So we can try the `null byte` bypass adding